vithurshann/Reinforcement-Learning/README.md

 Deep Learning: Optimization

-By: Vithurshan Vijayachandran and Hisho Rajanathan
+By: Vithurshan Vijayachandran and Hisho Rajanathan <br />